-Oscar Rosales was born in Guadalajara, Mexico.
+Oscar Rosales Castaneda was born in Guadalajara, Mexico.
 At an early age, his parents immigrated to the United States and later settled in the Yakima Valley.
 At A.C.
 Davis High School, in Yakima, WA, Rosales became involved in MEChA and started to develop a passion for social justice.
-After graduating, Rosales moved to Seattle to attend the University of Washington.
+After graduating, he moved to Seattle to attend the University of Washington.

-Oscar Rosales was interviewed by Josue Q. Estrada at the University of Washington on July 15, 2014.
+Oscar Rosales Castaneda was interviewed by Josue Q. Estrada at the University of Washington on July 15, 2014.